ElishaAz/OOP_Ex4/README.md

  The project interacts with a pseudo-server running the game using strings.

+ The project includes an option to display the score board.

  The floyad Warshall algotithm is used to calculate safe paths.

  # dependencies